neutralwm/neutralwm/readme.md

 neutralwm is a collection of small scripts and programs which come together to make a window manager.
 It was made in less than a week.

+## philosophy

+- small, fast, not anymore than it needs to be.
+- fixed release
+- bloatless
+- open to config

 # versions:

 ## kebabwm